Blog

 CONCLUSION.

 Interstellar travel is theoretically possible but remains beyond our current engineering.
-To bridge the light-years to the stars, we must move past chemical rockets towards laser-sail or nuclear fission, potentially cutting travel time to the nearest star to just 20- 50 years.
-To sustain such mission, we must learn to harness stellar energy using star as ” refilling station” for gravity assist and fuel harvesting.
+To bridge the gap to the stars, we must move past rockets to nuclear fission, potentially reducing travel time.
+To sustain such mission, we must learn to harness stellar energy.
 However, the “dark universe” poses a great threat: at high speed, even the tiny dust particle and cosmic radiation become destructive.
-Survival will remain active electromagnetic shielding and self-repairing Hull.

 Conclusion: While we have the specific blue- print, reaching another star depends on mastering high speed propulsion and Cosmic protection.
 We are likely a century away from our first robotic arrival, with human missions remaining a distant multi- generation goal.